22 Easiest Dogs To Potty Train - iHeartDogs.com

 Maltese

 These tiny pups might have tiny bladders but are also quick learners.
-So, if you take them out often and encourage them using positive reinforcements, they’ll learn what to do in no time.
+So, if you take them out often and encourage them using positive reinforcements, they’ll learn what to do quickly.
 Maltese are often potty trained before they even arrive at their new home.
 And as a bonus, they’re one of the dog breeds that smell the least.

 Papillon

 Papillons are great pets because they closely bond with humans and always want to please them.
 They learn commands in no time as long as you use positive reinforcement.
-If potty training makes you happy, they’ll do their best to remember it.
+If potty training makes you happy, they’ll try remembering it.
 Their compassion also makes them excellent therapy dogs.

 Boston Terrier

 Boston Terriers have a lot of energy and short attention spans.
 Thus, training can be a more tedious process for them.
-But with an assertive human, they can be potty trained in no time.
+But with assertive humans, they can be potty trained quickly.
 Boston Terriers learn best from patience, consistency, and positive reinforcement.
 The two of you will also form a closer bond while training.

 Border Collie

 Border Collies are among the most intelligent dog breeds, making them one of the easiest dogs to potty train.
 They have natural herding instincts and can start herding sheep without training.
 So, with plenty of kindness and praise, you can teach them basic concepts quickly.
-To keep their mind busy, you might also want to teach them some advanced tricks too.
+You might also want to teach them some advanced tricks to keep their mind busy.

 Labrador Retriever